Agnes Vernon: Abe Deuce

 By the last week in January 1915, the official engagement announcement appeared in national newspapers and trade publications.
-In the next couple of months, Abe not only gives Vernon a diamond ring, but he also buys her a roadster since the teenager does not have a car.
+In the next couple of months, Deuce not only gives Vernon a diamond ring, but he also buys her a roadster since the teenager does not have a car.
 It is during this time, Deuce informs Vernon - they can only have one breadwinner in the family.
 After marriage, the couple will move to the big city where he will work for a major newspaper.
 On the other hand, she will have to abandon her movie career and become a housewife while they raise a family.